uu60/project-chat-app/README.md

 ### 1 Set Up Database

 1. Install and run MySQL on the server device.
 (Or you can change the jdbc url in application.yaml).
 2. For convenience, install navicat first.
-Then open navicat and create a new MySQL Connection.
+Then open navicat and create a new MySQL Connection to your MySQL.
 3. Use navicat to create a database called team_app in MySQL.
 4. Use navicat to run the team_app.sql in this database.

 ### 2 Run Backend

 1. Open spring-boot-chat-app-backend in IDEA.
-2. Modify the JDBC configurations in application.yaml first, including url, username and password.
+2. Modify the JDBC configurations in src/main/resources/application.yaml first, including url, username and password.
 3. Run `ChatAppBackendApplication.main`.
 4. Check your server's IP and remember that.